FOLLOWS ARE MANY EXCITING EXHIBITS AND ART EVENTS. CONTACT EACH VENUE DIRECTLY FOR CONFIRMATION AND TICKETING.

 Anton Mauve, Digging up a Tree (detail), about 1860s–80s.
 Transparent and opaque watercolor.
 Bequest of Elizabeth A. Cotton.
 Although Vincent van Gogh (1853–1890) is today perhaps the most famous Dutch artist of all, in his own time he was relatively little known, especially when compared to artists of the Hague School.
 This group, named for the city where many of its members trained and worked, was comprised of those who had different styles but shared a devotion to the depiction of everyday life, looking to the Dutch countryside for their subjects and themes.
 The Hague School artists achieved international fame, and in the early 1900s U.S. collectors and museums—including the MFA—eagerly sought their works.
 But over the decades the group’s fame faded.
 Now, the Museum of Fine Arts, Boston (MFA), has created an exhibition where visitors can see watercolors, prints, and drawings by artists such as Jan Hendrik Weissenbruch (1824–1903), Anton van Rappard (1858–1892), and Anton Mauve (1838–1888).
 They represent some of the Hague School at its best.
 Though they are not now household names in the U.S., these figures had a profound impact on the artists of their time and future generations.
 Mauve, in particular, played a key role in Van Gogh’s early life and career.
 Van Gogh himself is also represented here, with two early works.
 The Hague School artists focused on farmers, fisherfolk, laborers, mills, canals, and dunes as their subjects, in part to convey a patriotic love of the countryside.
 In the densely populated and rapidly industrializing Netherlands, rural subjects recalled a simpler time and a simpler way of life—both of which were quickly disappearing.
 This exhibition shines a light once more on a neglected group of artists who, working in a changing time, captured vanishing ways of life using modern artistic styles as their tools .For more information visit www.mfa.org

-DEC.
-21 – JUNE 22,: ROBERT FRANK CENTENNIALEXHIBITION and PUBLICATION
+THROUGH JUNE 22: ROBERT FRANK CENTENNIALEXHIBITION and PUBLICATION

 “Robert Frank: Mary’s Book” is supported by the Shelly and Michael Kassen Fund and The Bruce and Laura Monrad Fund for Exhibitions.The Museum of Fine Arts, Boston (MFA), celebrates the centennial of photographer Robert Frank’s birth with an exhibition featuring the personal scrapbook he made for his first wife, titled Mary’s Book.
 Created in 1949 for Mary Lockspeiser, the album consists of 74 small photographs with Frank’s written inscriptions.
 They reveal his appreciation for the poetic resonance of objects and spaces.
 Many of the photographs are devoid of people, although their presence is felt everywhere.
 He muses on the chairs and streets of Paris with messages interspersed for Mary.
 The book is a reflection on solitary contemplation that reads like a lyrical poem and compelling personal photographic sequence.
 This one-of-a-kind, handmade album represents a formative moment in Frank’s career as he experiments with text and image juxtaposition.
 “Robert Frank: Mary’s Book” includes a selection of spreads from the scrapbook in the Museum’s collection as well as photographs Frank took in Paris, on loan from the artist’s foundation.
 The Publication is based on the exhibition and will be published in early 2025.
 Written by Kristen Gresh, the MFA’s Estrellita and Yousuf Karsh Senior Curator of Photographs and Stuart Alexander, a Robert Frank scholar, this is the first time “Mary’s Book” will be fully replicated..
 The volume will also include insightful essays from leading scholars, that assist in presenting the album and its pivotal place in the trajectory of the artist’s work.
 “Robert Frank: Mary’s Book” is supported by the Shelly and Michael Kassen Fund and The Bruce and Laura Monrad Fund for Exhibitions.
 IN ADDITION, THE MFA IS CELEBRATING ANOTHER PHOTOGRAPHY CENTENNIAL.
 In 1924, the Museum received a major gift of 27 photographs from the artist Alfred Stieglitz.
 It was a landmark donation that made the MFA one of the first major American art museums to collect photographs as fine art, placing the institution at the forefront of photography collecting in the United States.
 Thus the MFA has been collecting photography as fine art .for 100 years.
 Thanks to Georgia O’Keeffe, widow of Stieglitz, a second large gift of the photographer’s work was made in 1950.
 This provided the Museum with what is widely recognized as a near perfect overview of the influential photographer’s career.
 To celebrate the centennial, a special installation of newly acquired large-scale photography will be on view through June 2025 (in two rotations).
 Along with the exhibit, as a way to feature the multiple narratives in the MFA’s collection,. a new publication will presents the range of works that were not originally made for museum walls, but rather for documentation, the printed page, science, publicity, journalism and artists’ references.
 Further information can be found at www.mfa.org